 The Nectar and Layla are two of the most popular bed-in-a-box mattresses on the Internet.
 While both of these models are built with gentle foams for deep pressure relief and body-contouring, they actually have several notable differences.
 For example, the Layla is flippable and offers different levels of firmness, while the Nectar features a whopping five inches of memory foam that encourages deep sinkage into the mattress.

 So when comparing the Nectar vs Layla mattresses, which is better for you?
 I’ll cover these mattresses’ similarities, differences, and unique features so you can find the best option for your sleep needs.
 Read on for all the deets or click here to jump to the summary!

 In some ways, the Layla and Nectar are like two peas in a pod.
 Let’s take a quick look at the similarities between these two mattresses.
 (Want to learn more about either of these beds?
 Then check out my full reviews for the Layla and Nectar!)

-- Memory foam – Both the Layla and the Nectar are all-foam beds with memory foam comfort layers, which create a contouring feel and pressure relief that helped both of these mattresses make the best memory foam mattress list.
+- Memory foam – Both the Layla and the Nectar are all-foam beds with memory foam comfort layers, which create the contouring feel and pressure relief that helped both of these mattresses make the best memory foam mattress list.